Data Compression and Huffman Tree

 becomes 00000001001010

-This method is called fixed-length encoding because every character uses 2 bits.
+This is called fixed-length encoding because each character uses 2 bits.

 Fixed-length encoding is simple.
 As long as you know all possible characters, you can assign codes.
-But the compression effect is not always good, because it does not use the frequency of each character.
+But the compression is not great, because it does not use the frequency of each character.

 and c

-appear less, can we use a shorter code for a
+are rare.
+Can we use shorter codes for a

 and c